mycicle/yamlval/README.md

 ["Input <Michaelll> not in <['Michael']>"]
 ```

-you can also iterate through all validation errors in err and then print them separately to get a nicer looking output for multiple validation errors.
+You can also iterate through all validation errors in err and then print them separately to get a nicer looking output for multiple validation errors.

 ```python
 checker = yEnum(Names)